 The absolute or relative local file system path of the file.
-May contain both $\setminus$ and / as path separators.
+May contain both \setminus and / as file separators.

 missingAsZero

 Whether to return 0 if the file does not exist (true) or consider it an error if the file does not exist (false).